-We now analyze a situation with just relative output and capital share (redistributive) shocks, \hat{y} and \hat{k} .
+Output and Redistributive Shocks We now analyze a situation with just relative output and capital share (redistributive) shocks, $\hat{y}$ and $\hat{k}$ .
 It follows from (23) and (24) that, in this case, the equilibrium portfolio is:

-$$S = 1; \ b = \frac{1}{2} \left[(2a - 1)(1 - 1/\sigma) + \lambda - 1 \right]$$ (26)
+$$S = 1; \ b = \frac{1}{2} \left[ (2a - 1)(1 - 1/\sigma) + \lambda - 1 \right].$$ (26)

 Hence, full equity home bias (S = 1) appears for all preference parameters and any stochastic structure of the two shocks.
-By contrast, the previous literature on portfolio choice in models with labor income and a variable labor/capital share (e.g. Botazzi et al. (1996)) argued that equity home bias only arises when output and the capital share are sufficiently negatively correlated.
+By contrast, the previous literature on portfolio choice in models with labor income and a variable labor/capital share (e.g., Botazzi, Pesenti, and van Wincoop 1996) argued that equity home bias only arises when output and the capital share are sufficiently negatively correlated.
 Note that, in contrast to most of that literature, we here consider a world with multiple goods and the possibility to share risk using bonds.

 The predicted full equity home bias reflects the fact that holding local equity insulates household income from capital share shocks; this is important, as the efficient consumption allocation does not depend on those shocks.
-Intuitively, capital share shocks entail that domestic equity returns are high when domestic labor income is low (and vice-versa); this makes holding local equity attractive.
-Note that this mechanism operates even when the unconditional correlation between labor and capital income is positive (the unconditional correlation is positive when output shocks are sufficiently volatile, compared to capital share shocks.).
+Intuitively, capital share shocks entail that domestic equity returns are high when domestic labor income is low (and vice versa); this makes holding local equity attractive.
+Note that this mechanism operates even when the unconditional correlation between labor and capital income is positive.
+(The unconditional correlation is positive when output shocks are sufficiently volatile, compared to capital share shocks.)